Best Cheap 3D Printers Under $500: Top 3 Picks Of 2017

 What material does this 3D printer use?

 It uses a biodegradable type of plastic called PLA ( polylactic acid) which is created from renewable materials.
 PLA is the most common material used by inexpensive 3D printers.
-Although this printer will only take its own brand of filament which are more costly than third party brands giving this printer a disadvantage over printers which are compatible with cheaper third-party brands of PLA.
+The FlashForge does not have a heated bed and because of this it can only print with PLA which is what is recommended for beginners, as it’s the easiest material to print with.

 What type of 3D printers are this?